Jschelling0/the_final/README.md

 An instance of PostgreSQL on AWS is used to hold the transformed CSV files.
 The tables were joined to create a view in PostgreSQL that can be accessed by the machine learning model via SQLAlchemy.

-## Machine Learning
-The machine learning model evolved from a regression model to a classifier.

 ## Dashboard